ojarsbuddy/bbo/bbo directing messages.md

 🎁🎁🎁 Holiday Game at Special Time
 Thursday September 16th game
 starts at 1:00 and finishes at about 3:00. 🎁🎁🎁

+⏰⏰⏰ Reschedule due to The Enhancement Meeting -- Tuesday September 13th game starts at 1:00 and finishes at about 3:00 ⏰⏰⏰

 🌎🌎🌎 International Fund Weekend
 Saturday September 11th and Sunday the 12th